 Prenatal Parenting Program Waterloo

-This group based program is for prenatal young women to learn how their choices impact the development and physical and emotional health of their child.
+This group based program is for prenatal young persons to learn how their choices impact the development and physical and emotional health of their child.
 The program includes, but is not limited to, parenting styles and values, parent-child attachment and personal and social responsibilities of parents.
 This program incorporates and promotes the positive parenting principles initiated by the Positive Parenting Community Committee of Waterloo Region.